The official blog of the Lung Institute.

 Your doctor may recommend lung function tests, such as a pulmonary function test or a 6-minute walk test.
 These types of tests will help your doctor categorize your COPD into stages.
 They also aid your doctor in developing a treatment plan.

 COPD treatments include medications, inhalers, oxygen therapy and pulmonary rehabilitation.
 These types of treatment work to manage COPD symptoms.
 However, none of them have the ability to address disease progression.
-Stem cell therapy works differently than most COPD treatments by potentially promoting healing from within the lungs.
-Stem cell therapy may even address disease progression and improve quality of life.
+Cellular therapy works differently than most COPD treatments by potentially promoting healing from within the lungs.
+Cellular therapy may even address disease progression and improve quality of life.

-For many people, stem cell treatment has helped them feel better, breathe easier and return to their favorite activities.
+For many people, cellular therapy has helped them feel better, breathe easier and return to their favorite activities.
 In fact, some people have been able to reduce their oxygen therapy use under the supervision of their doctors.
-If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy, contact us at 888-745-6697.